Quick overview:

 The tools

-To have an example, I created a test folder in C:TestfolderData to which I will refer in the following.
+To have an example, I created a test folder in C:TestFolderData, which I will refer to in the following.

 The right key

-After opening the registration, we look for the key HKEY_CLASSES_ROOTCLSID{20D04FE0-3AEA-1069-A2D8-08002B30309D}
+After opening the registry, we look for the key HKEY_CLASSES_ROOTCLSID{20D04FE0-3AEA-1069-A2D8-08002B30309D}

 We now right-click on this key and select Export.
 This gives us the option to return to the original state if something goes wrong.